danmindru/angular-boilerplate-study/README.md

 ```
 grunt test
 ```
-*Note: this won't build or compile, but just run all unit and end to end tests*
+*Note: this won't build or compile, but just run all unit and end to end tests.*

 ####Unit